bevyengine/bevy/release-content/release-notes/headless-widgets.md

 sliders, scrollbars, checkboxes, radio buttons, and more.
 This set will likely be expanded in future releases.

+## Core Widgets

+The `bevy_core_widgets` crate provides implementations of unstyled widgets, such as buttons, sliders, checkboxes and radio buttons.

+- `CoreButton` is a push button.
+It emits an activation event when clicked.
+- (More to be added in subsequent PRs)

 ## Widget Interaction States

 Many of the core widgets will define supplementary ECS components that are used to store the widget's